-- (c) predominance of residential activity by enabling one dwelling per Record of Title; - (d) privacy between individual residential properties, often surrounded by indigenous and regenerating indigenous vegetation; - (e) ample sunlight to buildings; - (f) minimal advertising signs; - (g) views to the surrounding environment, including to the sea; - (h) low building height: - (i) recessive building colours - (j) appropriate infrastructure and services and low volumes of road traffic. - (k) the need for appropriate landscaping of new roads, reserves and esplanade areas to be created by subdivision. - (I) the need to manage reverse sensitivity effects that may occur when sensitive activities locate near existing rural activities.
+- (a) strong connection to the foreshore and coastal water; - (b) peaceful environments with relatively quiet background noise levels; - (c) predominance of residential activity by enabling one dwelling per Computer RegisterRecord of Title; - (d) privacy between individual residential properties, often surrounded by indigenous and regenerating indigenous vegetation; - (e) ample sunlight to buildings; - (f) minimal advertising signs; - (g) views to the surrounding environment, including to the sea; - (h) low building height; and - (i) limited appropriate infrastructure and services and low volumes of road traffic. - (i) the need for appropriate landscaping of new roads, reserves and esplanade areas to be created by subdivision.